 There’s nothing quite like wrapping yourself in a luxuriously soft towel after a hot bath, but if that towel has been made with planet polluting processes and materials my comfort level certainly suffers.
-Eco-friendly organic towels are now readily available, if you know where to look.
-Treat yourself to some sustainable self-care with the following brands that are doing things right.
+In this post, we will not only review our top picks for organic towels, we will also explain why your choice of something as simple as a towel makes an impact on the health of the planet.

 Curious about how we rate products?
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.

 I don’t normally recommend bamboo-based textiles at Leaf Score because they are generally made with a slew of toxic chemicals.
-Not so with Ettitude.
+Not so with Ettitude, which is why I got some for myself!

 Made using CleanBamboo™, Ettitude’s waffle towels are eco-friendly, luxurious, and surprisingly affordable.
 This material is 100% organic bamboo processed in a closed loop system using an organic solvent and mechanical processes rather than toxic chemicals.